misje/opencti-wazuh-connector/docs/source/alert_search.rst

 Configuration
 ~~~~~~~~~~~~~

+Use :ref:`CONNECTOR_SCOPE <wazuh.connector_config.ConnectorConfig.scope>` to
-Use CONNECTOR_SCOPE to select which entities to search for.
-Use the various
+select which entities to search for.
+Use the various settings in
-settings in :attr:`~wazuh.search_config.SearchConfig` to determine how searches
+:attr:`~wazuh.search_config.SearchConfig` to determine how searches are
-are performed.
+performed.

 Observables that have been created by the connector through :ref:`enrichment
 <enrichment>` are not looked up by default (determined by